22. NAVAL INTERCEPTION AND COMBAT

 +/-1 If one of the combat groups involved is carrying out a naval activity which reduces its effectiveness (22.552B)

-If more than 20 air squadrons engage in combat, the result is deter-mined by consulting the "20" row and whatever other row is required to equal the total number of air squadrons engaged.
-If more than 60 fleet factors engage in combat, the result is determined by consulting the "58-60" row and whatever other row is required to equal the total number of fleet factors engaged.
+If more than 20 air squadrons engage in combat, the result is determined by consulting the "20" row and whatever other row is required to equal the total number of air squadrons engaged.

 Results

-Named ships and cruisers: A named ship or cruiser is damaged if it incurs a naval attack effect one less than its size in factors and is sunk if it incurs a naval attack effect equal to or greater than its size in factors.
+Named ships and cruisers: A named ship or cruiser is damaged if it incurs naval attack effects one less than its size in factors and is sunk if it incurs naval attack effects equal to or greater than its size in factors.

 Cruiser groups: If a group of light ships consisting only of cruisers incurs an odd number of hits, the odd hit damages one cruiser.